The resources below will aid in our students’ academic success. Please use them well.

-All students will take the End-of-Course Test (EOCT) after completing courses in Math I, Math II, Algebra, Geometry, US History, Economics, Biology, Physical Science, 9th Grade Literature and Composition, and American Literature and Composition.
-Results of the EOCT are used for diagnostic, remedial and accountability purposes to gauge the quality of education in the state and also count as part of the student's final grade in the course.
-For students enrolled in 9th grade for the first time before July 1, 2011, the EOCT counts as 15% of the final grade.
-For students enrolled in 9th grade for the first time on July 1, 2011, or after, the EOCT counts as 20% of the final grade.
+All students will take the Georgia Milestones EOC after completing courses in Coordinate Algebra, Analytic Geometry, US History, Economics, Biology, Physical Science, 9th Grade Literature and Composition, and American Literature and Composition.
+Results of the EOC are used for diagnostic, remedial, and accountability purposes to gauge the quality of education in the state and also count as part of the student's final grade in the course.
+The EOC counts as 20% of the final grade.

-Please visit the Georgia Department of Education website for the study guides in each discipline of the EOCT series of tests.
-The EOCT study guides are also located on the sidebar of this page, under the heading Plan for Graduation and College.
+Please visit the Georgia Department of Education website for the study guides in each discipline of the EOC series of tests.

 Advanced Placement courses are college level courses taught in high schools throughout the country.
 The College Board establishes curriculum content, and students have the opportunity to take a year-end exam which may qualify them for college credit.
 Lassiter High School offers advanced placement courses in the areas of fine arts, English, mathematics, science, career/technology, foreign language, and social studies.